lestherbualan/monster-js/packages/docs/docs/main-concept/component.md

 Component must be defined before we can use it.
 Since MonsterJS components are web components, we can use the `customElement.define` as long as we have the MonsterJS polyfill referenced in `src/index.html`.
+Please check [polyfill](/docs/useful-topics/polyfill) for more information about the MonsterJS polyfill.

 Example.
 ```javascript